GraphAlchemist/GraphofThings/README.md

 * :Company - a node that represents a device manufacturer, designer, or operating system distributor.
-    * Must have relationship to :OperatingSystem and :DeviceType
+    * Must have relationship to :OperatingSystem and :MachineType

 * :Interest - an intermediary node that holds a single 'interest' category.
     * May connect to n number of :Human, :Location, :User nodes.